-The Portuguese government loan will use up a large chunk of the 6.4 billion euros left over from a fund earmarked to aid the country's banks as part of its EU/IMF bailout.
+The Portuguese government loan for the BES rescue will use up a large chunk of the 6.4 billion euros left over from a fund earmarked to aid the country’s banks as part of its EU/IMF bailout.

 In a statement, the European Commission said the resolution plan complied with its rules on state aid.

 BES’s shares dropped 75 percent last week and Costa said the bank lost access to Eurosystem liquidity after it reported a record net loss of 3.58 billion euros due to its exposure to a web of Espirito Santo companies.

 BES not only provided loans to the companies, it also sold billions of euros of their debt to its customers.